binocroc/TCLWorkshop/README.md

 ## CONCLUSION

 - Usage of basic TCL syntax, variables, control structures, and procedures has been understood.
 - Learned about various TCL commands and their functionalities.
-They explored commands for file handling, string manipulation, mathematical operations, and interacting  with the system.
+Explored and Learned commands for file handling, string manipulation, mathematical operations, and interacting  with the system.
 - Learned Linux based Procs and its application in TCL Scripting.
 - Learned effective scripting techniques using TCL and discovered techniques for error handling and debugging.